jlmelville/sneer/docs/dimensionality.md

 $$
 U \propto \beta_i^{-\left({D_i}/{2}\right)}
 $$
-This suggests that if you did a log-log plot plot of the perplexity against the precision for multiple perplexities, the graph should be linear and the gradient would be $-D_{i}/2$.
+This suggests that if you did a log-log plot of the perplexity against the precision for multiple perplexities, the graph should be linear and the gradient would be $-D_{i}/2$.